 It takes only 10 to 15 minutes to get cook the pizza.
 A hot oven is key to getting the pizza right.
 Try to heat the oven as high as possible.
 If you have a pizza stone pre heat it in the oven for 30 to 40 minutes and slide the pizza directly on top of it.

 My current favorite is a 14 inch cast iron pan.
-Often times I heat the pan directly on the grill as my grill when covered can maintain higher temperatures than my oven.
-The hot base helps the crust to stay crisp and not get soggy (hence my love for the grill top method).
-In any case the idea is to cook the pizza in a hot environment, the hotter the better.
+Sometimes I heat the pan directly on the grill.
+This is because our grill heats faster and easily maintains higher temperatures than our oven.
+The hot base makes the crust crispy.
+In any case the the best pizzas are cooked in a hot environment, the hotter the better.

 This dough can be frozen after the first rise.
 Portion and freeze the dough balls individually.
 Coat each ball lightly with oil and place in freezer bags with as much air squeezed out as possible.
 They say it can be stored for upto 3 months.
 When I make these I double the batch the extra dough gets used within a week or two.